Enhancing Peer Review in Astronomy: A Machine Learning and Optimization Approach to Reviewer Assignments for ALMA: Introduction

+Other observatories and scientific disciplines have experienced similar challenges and have turned to advanced machine learning and optimization techniques to enhance the efficiency of proposal assignments.
+These methods typically operate in two phases~\citep[see Section 3 in][]{Shah22}: (1) machine learning methods quantify the similarity between a proposal's subject matter and a reviewer's expertise, and (2) optimization algorithms assign proposals to reviewers based on a defined metric.

+For example, the Space Telescope Science Institute (STScI) employs machine learning techniques to classify Hubble Space Telescope (HST) and James Webb Space Telescope (JWST) proposals into broad topics.
+Reviewer expertise is inferred from their publication abstracts in the Astrophysics Data System (ADS),\footnote{\url{https://ui.adsabs.harvard.edu}} enabling effective reviewer-proposal matching \citep{Strolger17, Strolger23}.
+Similarly, the European Southern Observatory (ESO) implemented machine learning techniques for distributed peer review \citep{Kerzendorf19, Kerzendorf20, Jerabkova23}.
+Proposal topics are inferred from proposal text, while reviewer expertise is determined from publication histories in ADS.

+In computer science, machine learning and optimization techniques have long been integral to assigning papers submitted to conferences during distributed peer review.
+Major conferences, such as NeurIPS, handle over 13,000 submissions~\citep{NeurIPSfactsheet23}, necessitating automated tools.
+These tools compute similarity scores using methods such as automated text matching~\citep{charlin12framework, mimno07topicbased, cohan2020specter}, intersection of reviewer- and author-selected subject areas, and manual reviewer ``bidding" to express preferences~\citep{fiez2020super}.
+Optimization algorithms then assign reviewers to papers, maximizing similarity scores or addressing fairness concerns~\citep{Stelmakh21, kobren19localfairness, stelmakh2023gold}.

-ALMA set out to implement a new approach to assign proposals to reviewers with three objectives.
+Inspired by the efforts at other observatories and in computer science, ALMA developed a new proposal assignment approach with three primary objectives.
 First, the proposal assignment process should result in an overall increase in the expertise as measured by the similarity between the proposal topic and the reviewer's expertise.
 Second, reviewers should indicate a higher level of expertise in their assignments.
-And finally, the process needs to be automated and robust to reduce the amount of time spent on manual re-assignments.
+Finally, the process needs to be automated and robust to reduce the amount of time spent on manual reassignments.